foucar/CASS/README.md

 ### The special Pixel-detector Parameters {#pix_param}
 This section has not been written yet.
-Please refer to the @plist and the examples to find out how tho setup these.
+Please refer to the @ref pplist and the examples to find out how tho setup these.